-Honestly, you can find marinated spicy pork in most Korean grocery stores and it is very difficult to go wrong with it.
-I say, cook smart and not hard!
-Spicy pork is one of my favorites because it is very versatile in what and how you can serve it.
-Serve as a part of traditional food-coma-inducing Korean meals, with steamed cabbage, rice and ssamjang for delicious cabbage wraps, or to die for tacos with fresh greens and shaved Asiago.
+You can find marinated spicy pork in most Korean grocery stores, and it is very difficult to go wrong with it.
+I say, cook smart, not hard.
+Spicy pork is one of my favorites because of its versatility.
+Serve it as part of a traditional, food-coma-inducing Korean spread with steamed cabbage, rice, and ssamjang for wraps.
+Or tuck it into tacos with fresh greens and shaved Asiago.
+Korean to Mexican, one pan.

-In case you don't have a Korean grocery store near you, here is my recipe that I've modified and tweaked for the past 30 years or so.
-Yes, I've had this recipe since I was a teenager.
+If you don’t have a Korean grocery store nearby, here is my version — a recipe I’ve modified and tweaked for nearly thirty years.
+Yes, I’ve been making this since I was a teenager.

 INGREDIENTS